maflcko/SphereDecoding/README.md

 Sphere Decoder
 ==============
-An implementation of the eight Sphere Decoder algorithms by A. Ghasemmehdi and E. Agrell, 2011 ("Faster Recursions in Sphere Decoding," IEEE Trans.
+An Matlab/Octave implementation of the eight Sphere Decoding algorithms by A. Ghasemmehdi and E. Agrell, 2011 ("Faster Recursions in Sphere Decoding," IEEE Trans.
 Inf.
 Theory, vol. 57, no. 6, pp. 3530-3536).

 Usage
 -----